Talk to us today about how we can help increase your board’s effectiveness and focus on high performance.

 - a review of the effectiveness of individual directors by way of a very effective and unobtrusive Director Effectiveness Survey

-- a detailed or lighter touch review of the effectiveness of each Board Committee
+- a detailed or lighter touch review of the effectiveness of each Board Committee, with the latter being done by way of a Committee Effectiveness Module added to a Board Effectiveness Survey

 A separate CEO development review is also available.

-Insync’s Board Effectiveness Survey was refined in early 2020, following a comprehensive review with the assistance of Deakin University.
-A greater focus has been added to organisational culture and integrity, organisational purpose, crisis management and the better prioritisation of the board’s time.
+The Board Effectiveness Surveys and Reports were refined in early 2020, following a comprehensive review with the assistance of Deakin University.
+A greater focus has been added in the surveys to organisational culture and integrity, organisational purpose, crisis management and the better prioritisation of the board’s time.

-Insync’s Board Effectiveness Survey includes 20 discrete dimensions (factors) of a board’s effectiveness and only takes around 15 minutes to complete.
+- a premium Board Effectiveness Survey and a benchmarked Report comprising 82 survey items, 20 discrete factors of a board’s effectiveness which only takes around 15 minutes to complete

-Insync’s Board Effectiveness Survey uses the world class WhatWhoHowDo framework for board effectiveness.
-Once your board has completed our Board Effectiveness Survey, we will can either benchmark your board against more than 250 other organisations in our database or against the boards of similar organisations if you prefer.
+Insync’s Board Effectiveness Surveys uses the world class WhatWhoHowDo framework for board effectiveness.
+Once your board has completed one of our Board Effectiveness Surveys, we will either benchmark your board against more than 250 other organisations in our database or against the boards of similar organisations if you prefer.

 The images below are an extract from the report for the board of Sample Company.
 This is how the board benchmarks overall: